Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Hardness of Finding Maximum Acyclic Subsets

 An acyclic subset of the conflict graph can now contain $x_i$ or $\bar{x}_i$, but not both.
 The choice, which of the two pairs is chosen, corresponds to the truth assignment of the variable $x_i$.

 To obtain the final variable gadget, we need to perform an additional construction step.
 The reason for this is that we will later connect variable gadgets to the clause gadgets.
 This will lead to additional conflicts in the conflict graph.
 We want to make sure that the truth assignment of the variables is well-defined.
 This well-definedness could be at risk, if an acyclic subset contains neither of $x_i$ or $\bar{x}_i$ and can, in return, contain more triangle pairs from clause gadgets.
-To counter this, we not only introduce just a single triangle for $x_i$ and $\bar{x}_i$, but $m+1 = \lvert C\rvert+1$ of them.
-To achieve this, like in the blow-up operation, we subdivide the edge that the two triangles of a pair share with the boundary by placing $m$ vertices on it and adding edges from all the introduced vertices to the vertex that is not incident to the boundary edge, see \cref{fig:variableup}.
-We point out that this construction is performed exactly the same way as a blow-up, but is not exactly the same as a blow-up.
-The final blow-up that is performed on all triangle pairs in $\Gamma$ that will finally determine the flip distance is performed in the proof of \cref{thm:main}.
+To counter this, we not only introduce just a single triangle for $x_i$ and $\bar{x}_i$, but $\lvert C\rvert+1$ of them.
+To achieve this, like in the blow-up operation, we subdivide the edge that the two triangles of a pair share with the boundary by placing $\lvert C \rvert$ vertices on it and adding edges from all the introduced vertices to the vertex that is not incident to the boundary edge, see \cref{fig:variableup}.

 The resulting conflict graph is depicted in \cref{fig:vconflictup}.
-We observe that all pairs of triangles that result from subdividing $x_i$ are in double conflict with all pairs of triangles that result from subdividing $\bar{x}_i$.
+We observe that all pairs of triangles that result from subdividing $x_i$ have a bidirected conflict with all pairs of triangles that result from subdividing $\bar{x}_i$.
+For better visibility, we collect all these bidirected conflicts by one single vertical edge in \cref{fig:vconflictup}.
 All other new conflicts that arise are between above pairs or between below pairs and are in accordance with \cref{lem:acyclic}.
 We collect the main insight about the variable gadget in the following lemma.

-\begin{lemma} The conflict graph for the variable gadget has exactly two maximum acyclic subsets of cardinality $m+1$ given by all pairs of triangles that arise from subdividing $x_i$, respectively $\bar{x}_i$. \end{lemma}
+\begin{lemma} The conflict graph for the variable gadget has exactly two maximum acyclic subsets of cardinality $\lvert C \rvert+1$ given by all pairs of triangles that arise from subdividing $x_i$, respectively~$\bar{x}_i$. \end{lemma}

 To obtain an acyclic set $S$ from a truth assignment we will add all the pairs labeled $x_i$ to $S$ whenever $x_i$ has value \textsc{True} assigned to it.
 Otherwise, we add pairs labeled $\bar{x}_i$ to $S$.
 Conversely, from a large acyclic subset $S$, we reconstruct a truth assignment for the variables by assigning \textsc{True} to $x_i$ if $S$ contains triangle pairs labeled $x_i$.
 Otherwise, we assign \textsc{False}.